Judicial winding-up of a business

 In practice, debts shall not be verified as a whole.

-Only wage claims and those which can be settled with the available assets (according to their rank).
+Only the verification of the wage claims and those that can be settled with the available assets (depending on their rank).

 2. Sale of property